 Mysore, Karnataka, India

 Motor recovery of the involved muscle groups assessed using the Medical Research Council (MRC) Motor Grading system.
-Outcome is defined as the proportion of patients achieving MRC grade ≥ M3.
+Successful recovery was defined as achievement of MRC grade ≥ M3, representing active movement against gravity.

 Time frame: 2 months post-operative

-Sensory recovery assessed using static and moving two-point discrimination testing in the affected nerve distribution, measured as the minimum distance (in millimeters) at which two points are perceived as separate.
+Sensory recovery assessed using two-point discrimination testing in the affected nerve distribution, measured as the minimum distance (in millimeters) at which two points are perceived as separate.

 Time frame: 2 months post-operative